 UPF Rating/UV Protection

+We’ve all heard of a UPF rating, but what exactly does it mean?
+Ultraviolet Protection Factor, or UPF, measures how much ultraviolet radiation can reach your skin through your clothing.
 For example, if your shirt has a UPF rating of 30, that means that 1/30th of UV rays can pass through it.
 Whereas a shirt with a UPF 50 rating will only allow 1/50th of UV rays to come through.
-If the rating is below UPF 50, the shirt isn’t considered UV-protective.
+Put another way, it reduces your skin’s UV exposure by 50 times.
+And in concrete terms, the same UPF 50 shirt repels 98% of all UV light.

 There are a few factors that will affect a shirt’s UPF rating: construction, fiber type, color, and treatments.
 Shirts with a tighter weave let less light in and tend to have a higher UPF rating.
 In general, darker colors are more protective.
 Some shirts are treated with chemicals and dyes that help absorb UV light.
 And finally, certain fibers, such as polyester and nylon, are better at blocking UV light.